 Inflammatory bowel disease is a group of digestive system diseases that could cause your GSD to have a sensitive stomach.
 There is usually some inflammation present; however, the exact cause is unknown.

 Possible causes could be dietary, parasitic, bacterial overgrowth, or a reaction to a specific drug.
-Although food allergies are an unlikely cause in most cases, they may contribute to the development of the disease.
+Although food allergies are an unlikely cause in most cases, they may contribute to developing the disease.

 According to the MSD Veterinary Manual, inflammatory bowel disease can affect all ages and breeds of dogs; however, it has become more common in some breeds, including the German Shepherd.